ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/server-setup.md

 Digital Ocean's Cloud Firewalls are *separate* from `ufw` firewalls (Cloud Firewalls are more Internet-facing, i.e. incoming IP packets first hit the Digital Ocean firewall, then the `ufw` firewall.)
 I'd suggest setting up both on a new droplet.
 {{< /details >}}

+**Next:** The next article covers the installation of PHP and the PHP extensions needed for Laravel to run.

 {{< deploy-laravel/navbar >}}